tensorflow/io/README.md

 [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/tfio)](https://cran.r-project.org/package=tfio)

 TensorFlow I/O is a collection of file systems and file formats that are not available in TensorFlow's built-in support.
+A full list of supported file systems and file formats by TensorFlow I/O can be found [here](https://www.tensorflow.org/io/api_docs/python/tfio).

 The use of tensorflow-io is straightforward with keras.
 Below is the example of [Get Started with TensorFlow](https://www.tensorflow.org/tutorials) with